 Translational research in neuroscience involves interactions between preclinical “bench” neuroscientists and clinical “bedside” neuroscientists.
 Translational science involves non-human and non-clinical (basic science) studies conducted with the specific intent to discover mechanisms, biomarkers, or treatments of nervous system disorders, and clinical studies that provide a foundation for developing or directly testing novel therapeutic strategies for humans.

-At TRIPEC we engage in a new kind of research environment.
-We develop research models based upon pre-clinical studies and apply them to humans.
+At TRIPEC, we have created a new kind of research environment.
+We develop research models based upon preclinical studies and apply them to humans.
 A traditional translational approach is to develop models that extend human studies to animal paradigms in order to study analogous constructs.
-Alternatively, we use a ‘‘reverse translational’’ approach where existing measurements of behavior (exploration, psychophysical, or cognitive) in animals can be adapted to study the same behavior in people with neuropsychiatric disorders.
+Alternatively, we use a ‘‘reverse translational’’ approach where existing measures of behavior (exploration, psychophysiological, or cognitive) in animals can be adapted to study the same behavior in people with neuropsychiatric disorders.

 SEEKING A POST DOCTORAL FELLOW TO JOIN OUR TEAM!